 Using the outcomes defined by the Task Force, the Professional Development Committee will evaluate the new process at the end of the Spring 2015 term.
 The Committee Chair will report the results of this evaluation to the Academic Senate no later than its final meeting in May 2015, including recommendations for changes to the outcomes/process/procedures for the next academic year.
-This process of evaluation will be scheduled to occur at the end of each academic year thereafter, to include a report to the Senate to be reflected in its minutes no later than its last meeting in May of each academic year [E4.2.10: Task Force on Faculty Development Committee Procedures Processes].
+This process of evaluation will be scheduled to occur at the end of each academic year thereafter, to include a report to the Senate to be reflected in its minutes no later than its last meeting in May of each academic year [E4.1.10].

-Item 3.
-The College will enhance campus climate for employees by maintaining transparency and good communication, providing training for employees in interpersonal relations, and providing more opportunities for faculty, staff, and managers to interact.
-(Standard IV.A.1)
+Item 3: The College will enhance campus climate for employees by maintaining transparency and good communication, providing training for employees in interpersonal relations, and providing more opportunities for faculty, staff, and managers to interact.

+Standard IV.A.1